Swimming is an excellent form of low-impact exercise for seniors so today we will talk about swimming exercises for seniors!

 I hope you found these tips for water exercises for seniors useful.
 If you have any questions or suggestions, please leave them in the comments section below and I will get back to you.

-Water offers a great environment for performing low impact exercise for seniors and there are a lot of activities to choose from.
+Water offers a great environment for performing low-impact cardio for seniors and there are a lot of activities to choose from.

 If you have movement disabilities or chronic pain that prevents you from exercising, water-based exercise might just be the thing for you.